Since Triumph’s founding in 1993, its strategy of aggressive

 Triumph’s history began as part of the former Alco Standard Corporation, a classic conglomerate that consolidated networks of companies in a variety of industries – principally in wholesale distribution – from 1965 through the mid-1990s.
 Alco called itself a “Corporate Partnership,” in which Alco provided the advantages of a large corporation, while individual companies remained entrepreneurial and responsive to the needs of their local markets.

 By the early 1990s, Alco Standard had acquired a core of aerospace and specialty manufacturing companies.
 This was to become the future Triumph Group.

 In 1993, a group including management and other investors purchased the 13 companies in this group from Alco Standard in a leveraged buyout.
 Triumph Group became an independent company.

 To achieve greater strategic focus, Triumph acquired additional aerospace companies, and non-aviation companies were divested.
 In 1996 Triumph Group completed an initial public offering and TGI stock was listed for the first time on the New York Stock Exchange.
-Over the next 15 years, aerospace revenues grew from $60 million in 1996 to $2.9 billion in fiscal 2011.
+Since then Over the next 15 years, aerospace revenues have grown from $60 million to approximately $4 billion.

 Acquisition and Growth

 Since 1996, Triumph Group has completed more than 40 acquisitions - all in aerospace - expanding its breadth and depth in the industry.
 Significant early acquisitions included the purchase of Triumph Controls from Teleflex in 1995, Triumph Composite Systems from Boeing in 2002, and Triumph Thermal Systems from Parker Hannifin in2003.
 Each of these acquisitions increased Triumph’s management depth, added important product lines, and contributed to profitable growth.